Looking for a new journal but not sure where to start? The best journals are the ones that make you want to write.

 Or the Leuchtturm1917, which gives you a bullet journal format with easy to use ribbon finders you can’t go wrong with.

-Or if you’re looking for a fun cover, the 160 page Birds of the Jungle has a black and white soft cover that features illustrations of (you guessed it) birds of the jungle.
-This notebook is easy to throw in your bag and take to school or work.
+Or if you’re looking for a fun cover, these foil decorated journals are a great pick and are a great option to throw in your bag and take to school or work.

 And last, but not least, if you want a journal that makes a statement, then the Writing as Therapy Journal – Inner Voices is a fun, great pick.
 The linen cover proudly proclaims “Inner Voices”, letting everyone know your deepest thoughts are housed within its pages.